 This online eligibility check won’t impact your credit score.
 Once we have the details we need, we’ll let you know whether you could be accepted for a loan before you apply.

 See loans you’re eligible for from a wide range of providers

-We compare a wide range of loan providers, including banks, supermarkets and department stores, to help you find a lender that’s right for you.
+We can help check your eligibility and compare a wide range of loan providers, including banks, supermarkets and department stores, to help you find a lender and get a loan that’s right for you.

 Popular loan providers you can compare through us include:

 Correct as of February 2022.

 What our expert says...

 “We’ve partnered with Experian to provide a free credit score tool to help you improve your eligibility for loans and other credit.
 Even minor errors on your file can cause difficulties getting a loan, so it’s important to get your credit report in tip-top shape.
 Checking your report won’t damage your credit score.”

 - Rob Silvey, Finances expert